adafruit/Adafruit_Learning_System_Guides/Crickit_microbit_MicroPython/README.md

 ## Using micro:bit and CRICKIT with MicroPython

-This code accompanies the [Adafruit Learning System](https://learn.adafruit.com) tutorial ***Using micro:bit and CRICKIT with MicroPython*** https://learn.adafruit.com/using-micro-bit-and-crickit-with-micropython/
+This code accompanies the [Adafruit Learning System](https://learn.adafruit.com) tutorial **Using micro:bit and CRICKIT with MicroPython** https://learn.adafruit.com/using-micro-bit-and-crickit-with-micropython/

-Note this code is written in MicroPython, NOT CircuitPython, as only MicroPython runs on the first generation micro:bit.
+**Note this code is written in MicroPython, NOT CircuitPython**, as only MicroPython runs on the first generation micro:bit.

 If you are looking to make changes/additions, please use the GitHub Issues and Pull Request mechanisms.